stelios333/flappy/README.md

 # [Flappy bird](https://stelios333.github.io/flappy)
-A copy of the famous flappy bird game.
+A clone of the famous flappy bird game.